Naokimi/lewagon-rails-template-plus/README.md

 # Rails Template+, powered by Le Wagon
-A template for Rails 6, intended to help you quickly build apps for production with a set of helpful gems.
+A template for Rails 7, intended to help you quickly build apps for production with a set of helpful gems.
 Inspired heavily by [Le Wagon's Rails Devise template](https://github.com/lewagon/rails-templates).

+For the Rails 6 template please check the `rails-6` branch.

 ### Usage
 run
 ```
 rails new APP-NAME -d=postgresql -m https://raw.githubusercontent.com/naokimi/lewagon-rails-template-plus/master/template.rb
 ```